eclipse-archived/ceylon-lang.org/documentation/tour/generics.md

 # #{page.title}

-This is the sixth part of the Tour of Ceylon.
+This is the seventh part of the Tour of Ceylon.
 The [previous leg](../types) looked at Ceylon's type powerful system.
 In this part we're looking at *generic* types.
 We've seen plenty of parameterized types already, but now let's explore a few more details.

 ## Defining generic types